tpatel/Swedish-bookmarklet/README.md

 How to use it ?
 ---------------

-1. Drap and drop [this link](https://raw.github.com/tpatel/Swedish-bookmarklet/master/swedish-bookmarklet.js) in your bookmarks toolbar.
+1. Create a new bookmark in your bookmarks toolbar.
+2. Copy/paste the content of [the bookmarlet](https://raw.github.com/tpatel/Swedish-bookmarklet/master/swedish-bookmarklet.js) in the url field of your new bookmark.
-2. Go to a swedish website, for example [KTH's website](https://www.kth.se/).
+3. Go to a swedish website, for example [KTH's website](https://www.kth.se/).
-3. Clik on your bookmark, and enjoy !
+4. Clik on your bookmark, enjoy, and learn swedish !

 Description
 -----------